 And what about phthalates plus pesticides plus bisphenol?
 They take BPA’s out of our plastic bottles and then substitute BPS’s.
 So what are BPS’s anyway?
 And why are they any better?
 Geez, Louise!

 And then there’s GMO’S – God Move Over – OMG!

-Studies have shown that our animals are exposed to hundreds more toxins and at higher rates than humans.
+Studies have shown that our animals are exposed to hundreds of more toxins and at higher rates than us.
 In general, drugs are metabolized more slowly in animals, the fetus, infants, and the elderly.

 If your dog has the FLC Syndrome (Dr Mark Hyman coined this: the “Feel Like Crap” Syndrome) then his or her thyroid hormones might be blocked.

 What are they blocked by, you wonder?
 Toxins, of course!

 It’s possible your canine is experiencing the hypothyroid state and FLC Syndrome because his metabolism is slowed w-a-y down, which in turn makes it difficult to burn fat.

 And if he does burn calories from fat, well, sorry to say, you’ve released the toxins stored, sometimes making the FLC syndrome worse.
 Help!

 Adding gas to the fire above they also damage hormones that regulate appetite control.
 Leptin, a hormone that tells your brain you are full can be blocked by heavy metals.

 Oh, I forgot to mention that all these toxins create inflammation everywhere in the body!